ari-dasci/S-MOEvoPruneDeepTL/README.md

   Then, given the previous folders and a dataset, the command is the following:

-    python3 main.py configs/configDataset[dataset].csv configGA[Consecutive].csv numberExecution
+    python3 main.py configs/configDataset[dataset].csv configs/configGAFS.csv numberExecution

    where:

-   * dataset names the dataset to analyze.
+   * dataset corresponds the dataset to analyze.
-   * the GA configuration could be the one used for the one layer approach, configGA.csv, or the both layer approach, named confiGAConsecutive.csv.
+   * the GA configuration for the model
    * numberExecution referes to the number of execution that we are carrying out.